veit/jupyter-tutorial/docs/productive/git/jupyter-config.rst

 =====================================

-The results of the calculations can also be saved in the notebook file format :ref:`nbformat <what-is-a-ipynb-file>`.
+The results of the calculations can also be saved in the notebook file format :ref:`nbformat <whats-an-ipynb-file>`.
 These can also be Base-64-coded blobs for images and other binary data that should not normally be included in a version management.
 These can be removed manually with :menuselection:`Cell --> All Output --> Clear`, but you have to carry out these steps before every ``git